 From that low point, only Brexit gives us any prospect of rebuilding our own fishing industry in our own waters.

 The paradox is that a clean break on fishing is apparently simple but politically difficult.
 Once the UK is out of the CFP, only a fifth of the crucial stocks are left in the “common” pool.
 That’s a critical problem for France, whose fishermen are prone to turn to violence, blockade ports, poach and generally make trouble for a French government already threatened by internal unrest.
-So, France pushes the EU to play hardball, even though most other members have no interest in fishing round Britain.
+So, France pushes the EU to play hardball, even though most other members have no interest in fishing around Britain.

 The EU’s tactic is to insist that unless fishing access is agreed there can be no further FTA negotiations, and no access for our valuable financial services.
 Such bullying will hardly appeal to other EU members.
 It is in any case chronologically difficult since Britain leaves EU jurisdiction at the end of this transitional year and becomes an independent coastal state controlling its own waters under the UN law of the sea.
 The CFP then has no jurisdiction.